KattojuRavi/starter-hugo-academic/content/project/Slouching/index.md

 ---
 title: Automatic Slouching Detection and Correction Utilizing Electrical Muscle Stimulation
-summary: An example of using the in-built project page.
+summary: An example of using the in-built project page THIS IS TO BE CHANGED ANYWAYS.

 tags: